Molly Mahood: Academic career

 From 1947 to 1954, Mahood was a Fellow of St Hugh's College, Oxford, then an all-female college of the University of Oxford.
 She then moved to Nigeria where she became professor of English at the University of Ibadan.
 Moving to Tanzania, she held the Chair of English at the University of Dar es Salaam from 1963 to 1967.
 She returned to England and was appointed Professor of English Literature at the University of Kent at Canterbury.
 Having retired in 1979, she was made Professor Emeritus by Kent and she maintained her links with the university into old age.

 Mahood taught at four universities in three countries.
 Notable former students of hers include Robert Mugabe (President of Zimbabwe), Abiola Irele (Nigerian literary scholar), and Wole Soyinka (Nobel prizewinner).

 Later life

 In retirement, Mahood studied for and completed a degree in biological sciences.

 Mahood died on 14 February 2017, aged 97.
 Her funeral was held on 3 March 2017 at Clayton Wood Natural Burial Ground near Hassocks, Sussex, England.

 Honours

-In 1972, Mahood was selected to give the Annual Shakespeare Lecture at the British Academy, the United Kingdoms national academy for the humanities and social sciences.
+In 1972, Mahood was selected to give the Annual Shakespeare Lecture at the British Academy, the United Kingdom's national academy for the humanities and social sciences.
 In 2009, she was awarded the Rose Mary Crawshay Prize by the British Academy for The Poet as Botanist.
 In July 2010, she was awarded an honorary Doctor of Letters (DLitt) degree by the University of Kent.